Photogravure: History of use

+Stamps

+Photogravure has often been used to print stamps.
+For example, between 1934 and 1936, stamps of King George V were produced by the British postal service using photogravure, as were the majority of British stamps from then until 1996.
+In the United States, the Bureau of Engraving and Printing began printing stamps in gravure from its own press in 1971.

 Qualities

 Photogravure registers a wide variety of tones, through the transfer of etching ink from an etched copper plate to special dampened paper run through an etching press.
 The unique tonal range comes from photogravure's variable depth of etch, that is, the shadows are etched many times deeper than the highlights.
 Unlike half-tone processes which vary the size of dot, the depth of ink wells is varied in a photogravure plate.
 The human eye resolves these fine variations into a continuous tone image.

 Photogravure is distinguished from rotogravure in that photogravure uses a flat copper plate etched rather deeply and printed by hand, while in rotogravure, as the name implies, a rotary cylinder is only lightly etched, and it is a factory printing process for newspapers, magazines, and packaging.
+The Getty Conservation Institute's The Atlas of Analytical Signatures of Photographic Processes provides guidelines for identifying photogravures and distinguishing them from rotogravure prints.

 In French, the correct term for photogravure is héliogravure, while the French term photogravure refers to any photo-based etching technique.